Greensill sale talks with Athene stall - Bloomberg News

 (Reuters) - Greensill Capital’s talks to sell parts of its business to annuities provider Athene Holding Ltd have paused, Bloomberg News reported on Tuesday citing people with knowledge of the matter.

-The talks between Athene, which agreed to merge with Apollo Global Management Inc on Monday, and Greensill have been stalled by a breakdown in discussions with a front-end technology supplier Taulia, according to the report. bloom.bg/3rxzi3r
+The talks between Athene, which agreed to merge with Apollo Global Management Inc on Monday, and Greensill have stalled due to a breakdown in discussions with front-end technology supplier Taulia, according to the report. bloom.bg/3rxzi3r

+A Taulia spokesperson confirmed the U.S. firm held conversations with Apollo over their plans to purchase parts of Greensill, adding Taulia wanted to continue giving clients “flexibility in the source of funding for early payments.”

 Greensill Capital filed for insolvency on Monday after losing insurance coverage for its debt repackaging business and said in its court filing that its largest client, GFG Alliance, had started to default on its debts.